 Frustrated by flaky wireless connections?
 You’re not the only one.
 I’m proud of the solution that one of my friends and clients is using to increase the strength of a weak signal in his house.
 That’s the wireless USB adapter on the remote computer that you see in there, pointing towards the room with the wireless access point. […] continuedRead more

 You don’t have to leave Windows Live OneCare right away.
 It’s not broken and you don’t have to replace it.
 It will be supported until December 2010.
 Still, we can’t feel completely comfortable with a product that’s being taken off the market.
 You should consider switching to a current product when your OneCare subscription expires. […] continuedRead more

 Small businesses running Microsoft Small Business Server have not had an easy time finding antivirus software.
 Security suites designed for large companies are frequently complex, difficult to install and configure, and all too often require an inordinate amount of handholding.

-On the other hand, every small business discovers a shortcoming of security software that is managed individually by each user: there’s always someone who doesn’t pay attention.
-As a consultant collecting an hourly fee, I’m reluctant to log onto each workstation in a client’s office individually every couple of weeks to check whether updates have been installed and whether virus definitions are up to date.
-These days though, the consequences of falling behind can be dire indeed. […] continuedRead more
+On the other hand, every small business discovers a shortcoming of security software that is managed individually by each user: there’s always someone who doesn’t pay attention. […] continuedRead more

 In 2009, almost every security suite has been slimmed down and simplified.
 The vendors finally responded to years of criticism and have made their programs more stable, light on system resources, easier to understand, and less intrusive.